cal-weng/terminus/docs/manual/best-practices/expand-storage-in-olares.md

     ```

     :::warning
-    Ensure the directory is empty and fully unmounted before deleting, or data loss may occur.
+    Ensure the directory is empty and fully unmounted before deleting.
     :::

     You can also view and remove this directory from **Files** in Olares.